-Program Chair: Dr. John Sanchez School of Education Bldg., Room 215d Telephone: 735-2409; E-mail: jsanchez@uguam.uog.edu
+Dr. Michelle Santos, Program Chair School of Education Bldg., Room 208E Telephone: 735-2412 Email: msantos@uguamlive.uog.edu

 The School of Education offers a Masters of Arts in Teaching (MAT) Program designed to prepare graduate students as certified secondary classroom teachers.
 This program includes theory, pedagogy, research, and an intense practicum and internship.
 Students may be admitted as a cohort each Fall semester with applications accepted until September 01.
-Contact Dr. John Sanchez for information by December 01.